If you came directly to this page you may wish to read an introduction to this section first.

 among the best examples of these changes.

 Cantalupo lost its medieval gate at the end of the XVIth century when Cardinal Donato Cesi redesigned the access to the town and placed there two ancient statues to greet the visitors.
-A straight road allows a direct view of the parish church (redesigned in the XVIIIth century).
+A straight road allows a direct view of the parish church which was redesigned in the XVIIIth century.

 (left) Loggia of Palazzo Cesi Camuccini; (right-above) detail of a pillar; (right-below) Cesi coat of arms